Using `reduce` to Implement Other Clojure Functions

 It’s fairly easy to re-implement other Clojure standard functions,

 too.
-Here’s a re-implementation of filterv
+Here’s a re-implementation of filterv, which is basically just

-which returns its results in a vector
+a non-lazy version of filter which returns its results in a vector

 instead of a lazy sequence.